 The process models and workers don’t even have to live in a single repository.
 Another team can utilize the workers provided so far, and simply add their own custom processes and workers.
 With independent deployments and everything.

 Best of all, I was able to stick to my bread and butter skills – in this case, Java.
 But I could have implemented the worker in any of the languages for which a client exists.
-To that end, Camunda Cloud is flexible, open and extensible.
+To that end, Camunda Platform 8 is flexible, open and extensible.

 Code lines and time saved